albertz/commandergenius/alienblaster/readme.txt

 This is Alien Blaster game ported to Google Android.
-I did not change anything in Alien Blaster sources, except for SCREEN_WIDTH, SCREEN_HEIGHT and BIT_DEPTH constants in global.h, to support 320x430x16bpp video mode.
+I did not change anything in Alien Blaster sources, except for SCREEN_WIDTH, SCREEN_HEIGHT and BIT_DEPTH constants in global.h, to support 320x430x16bpp video mode, and also made audio initialize after main() has been called, not inside static initializers (ugh)

 This should be compiled with Android 1.6 SDK and NDK - google for them and install them as described in their docs.
 You'll need to install Eclipse or Ant too